 Yes, all convictions whether considered spent or not must be declared.
 The vetting application specifically asks for you to confirm that you understand that you must declare all spent convictions.
 Non-disclosure of certain offences/convictions could lead to the rejection of your vetting application.

-No, the term ‘Partner’ includes a fiancé(e), a person to whom you are married or with whom you live or have lived with in the last three years, a person whom you have been in a relationship with for more than 12 months in the last three years, or any former partner from whom you have separated or have been divorced from in the last 3 years.
+No, this includes, any type of relationship (boyfriend, girlfriend, civil partner, fiance any person to whom you are married or with whom you live or have lived with in the last three years, a person whom you have been in a relationship with for more than 12 months in the last three years, or any former partner from whom you have separated or have been divorced from in the last 3 years).

 If during the vetting process there is information that gives cause for concern with regard to an individual’s suitability, the matter will be referred to the Vetting Panel for a decision.
-If the Panel is of the opinion that the candidate is unsuitable the candidate will be informed of this by letter and told that they may seek, in writing, to have the decision reviewed by the Independent Assessor.
-On receipt of a report from the Independent Assessor, the Chief Constable's representative may take such action as they consider necessary and make a decision.
-If it is decided that the candidate is unsuitable this will be the final decision on the matter.
-There is no further avenue of appeal.
+If the Vetting Panel is of the opinion that you are unsuitable you will be informed and told that you may seek, in writing, to have the decision reviewed by the Independent Assessor.

-The Medical Health Questionnaire should be completed in full by yourself and your GP.
-Please note the GP should only sign the MHQ after you have completed your sections and signed.
+The Medical Health Questionnaire (MHQ) should be completed in full by yourself and your GP.
+Please note the GP should only sign the MHQ after you have completed your sections, signed and dated the form.
 As mentioned in Medical Standards any additional medical information is also required.

 You will be assessed by an Occupational Health Nursing Adviser who will explain the process and request your consent to complete the following:

-If appropriate you may also be seen by an Occupational Health Medical Adviser, who may in some circumstance carry out a physical examination.
+If appropriate you may also be seen by an Occupational Health Medical Adviser, who may in some circumstances carry out a physical examination.

 Laser eye surgery is usually very successful and is not a barrier to recruitment provided that: